 Implementation of the crop coefficient method depends on availability of ground data of ET from lysimeters, eddy flux correlation towers, sap flow measurements or other methods in order to calibrate the ETf -VI relationship.
 If lysimeters or towers are used, the equation estimates ET, and if sapflow measurements are used, the equation estimates transpiration only.
 The method assumes that all crops with identical VI have the same ETf values; while the ETf -VI relationship may be conserved over several vegetation types (Nagler et al., 2013, 2009), it may vary under different soil types or soil moisture stress conditions.
 The coefficients of Equations 6-8 may vary spatially and temporally, and so the method is typically used to estimate ET over relatively small areas with available data.
 Regional ETf -VI curves have been constructed for various locations in the western United States (Nagler et al., 2013), though the spatial and temporal variability in the ETf -VI relationships and the size region they can be applied with a given accuracy needs further documentation.

 The accuracy of empirical crop coefficient methods has been assessed using flux towers, soil water balances, and annual water balances.
 Nagler et al. (2013) reported a standard mean error in ETf of 0.12 in the application of Equation ( 8 ) to MODIS EVI data compared to flux towers (riparian areas and irrigated alfalfa) and soil moisture balance (cotton).
 Glenn et al (2010), in a review of numerous applications of empirical ETf methods, report that the empirical methods have RSMD in the range of 10-30% of mean ET across several different biomes.
-The main disadvantage of the method is the requirement of meteorological data and some measure of ET to calibrate the ETf-VI equations.
+The main disadvantage of the crop coefficient method is the requirement of meteorological data and some measure of ET to calibrate the ETf-VI equations.

 3.2.2.1.2 Application of the crop coefficient approach to agricultural crops